Posts

 Image

-MIGRAINE HEADACHES IMPROVED WITH DIET CHANGES The frequency, intensity of monthly migraines declined among those on a higher fish oil diet.
-According to a new study, a diet higher in fatty fish helped frequent migraine sufferers reduce their monthly number of headaches and intensity of pain compared to participants on a diet higher in vegetable-based fats and oils.
-The findings by a team of researchers from the National Institute on Aging (NIA) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), parts of the National Institutes of Health; and the University of North Carolina (UNC) at Chapel Hill, were published in the July 3 issue of The BMJ .
+MIGRAINE HEADACHES: DIET MATTERS According to a new study, a diet higher in fatty fish helped frequent migraine sufferers reduce their monthly number of headaches and intensity of pain compared to participants on a diet higher in vegetable-based fats and oils.
+The findings by a team of researchers from the National Institute on Aging (NIA) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA), parts of the National Institutes of Health, and the University of North Carolina (UNC) at Chapel Hill, were published in The BMJ .
 This study of 182 adults with frequent migraines expanded on the team's previous work on the impact of linoleic acid and chronic pain.
-Linoleic acid is a polyunsaturated fatty acid commonly derived in the American diet from corn, soybean, and other similar oils and some nuts and seeds.
-The team's previous smaller studi...
+Linoleic acid is a polyunsaturated fatty acid commonly derived in the American diet from corn, soybean, and other similar oils, and some nuts and seeds.
+The team's previous smaller studies explored whether linoleic acid inflamed migraine-related pain processing tissues and pathways in the trigeminal nerve...

 CHOCOLATE TO THE RESCUE